mastodon/fediverse_discovery_providers/content/_index.md

 Everyone should be able to implement the specifications above with whatever technology they prefer.
-But to make a proof-of-concept and provide everyone interested in creating their own providers with a starting point, we will develop a reference implementation of *a* discovery provider.
+But to make a proof-of-concept and provide everyone interested in creating their own providers with a starting point, we are developing a reference implementation of *a* discovery provider using Ruby on Rails.

+While work on the reference implementation is still ongoing we have already extracted some plugins to ease provider development and a sample implementation for debugging purposes.

+This can be found in our [fasp_ruby Github repository](https://github.com/mastodon/fasp_ruby).

 ## Project Partners